Original Courthouse Bell at Sesquicentennial Park, Graham

 Crissman family

-The bell originally was located on top of the roof of the old courthouse building that was completed in 1852.
-The old building was demolished and the bell moved to the Sesquicentennial Park in Court Square after officials decided the building needed to be rebuilt in 1923.
-The new courthouse was completed on November 23, 1924.
+The bell originally was located on top of the roof of the old courthouse building completed in 1852.
+The old building was demolished and the bell removed in preparation for building a new courthouse in 1923.
+The new courthouse was completed on November 23, 1924, apparently without the old bell.

-The bell is in honor of Dr. Clinton Crissman, who opened family medical practice in 1946 after serving in the Army Air Corps in World War II.
-Dr. Crissman also served on the board of education for Alamance County from 1965-1971.
+The bell is owned by the Crissman family who provided it on loan for preservation in the city park in honor of Dr. Clinton Crissman.
+Dr. Crissman opened a family medical practice in 1946 after serving in the Army Air Corps in World War II.
+He also served on the board of education of Alamance County from 1965 to 1971.

-The monument first stood in the Court Square on the original brick 1850 courthouse.
-Now the bell is located in the northwest area of Sesquicentennial Park across from the new Courthouse.
+The bell first stood in the Court Square of the original brick 1850 courthouse.
+Now the bell is located in the Sesquicentennial Park across from the new Courthouse.

-Alamance County was officially established on April 24, 1849, but the first court meeting was not until June 4, 1849.
-After establishing the necessity for an Alamance County courthouse, the commissioners decided to begin the process of establishing one.
+Alamance County was officially established on April 24, 1849, with the first court meeting on June 4, 1849.
 A contract was signed on July 17, 1849 to construct the courthouse and it opened in 1852.
-The bell became the focal point of the structure, and unfortunately once the original courthouse was demolished to make way for a newer and larger structure, the bell went missing until it was recovered in the 1990s.
+The bell became the focal point of the structure; however, once the original courthouse was demolished to make way for a newer and larger structure, the bell went missing until it was recovered in the 1990s.